tsugiproject/tsugi/README.md

 To install this software follow these steps:

+* Pre-requisites - git installed and working at the command prompt and a PHP/MySql environment installed

 * Check the code out from GitHub

 * Create a database and get authentication info for the database